-Student Advisors live in single-staff rooms.
+Student Advisors live in staff single rooms.
 SAs receive full room and board compensation.
-SAs appointed for August through May receive a room award of \$3,416.50/semester.
-SA board compensation is a 15 meal per week meal plan valued at \$1,682/semester.
-Award amounts will increase to match housing and meal plan rate changes after the Board of Governors establishes 2022-2023 rates.
+SAs appointed for August through May receive a room award of \$3,936.50/semester.
+SA board compensation is a 15 meal per week meal plan valued at \$1,912/semester.
+Award amounts will increase to match housing and meal plan rate changes after the Board of Governors establishes the 2024-2025 rates.